New tools to improve performance

 Step 3: Watch your dashboard populate in seconds.

 “For Auto Accessories Garage, the most effective method of driving more views to our YouTube videos is with unique content,” says Jake McKenzie.
 “In our world of automotive accessories, if we can be the first channel on YouTube to review a new product or demonstrate its installation, we can easily net 15K views as opposed to our average of 500 or so.”

 “We’ve also noticed if we are the first to YouTube with a specific product, our video often gets featured at the top of a Google search.”

 Andrew DeBell from Water Bear Learning sets two goals for videos: “entertain and educate.”

 “It sounds pretty straightforward, but you’d be surprised how many businesses don’t understand this.
 People go on YouTube to be entertained and to be educated.
 To increase your viewership, you must create videos that fall into one or both of these categories.”

 DeBell adds that marketers should spend the time to plan out content before shooting any video.

 “With all of the competition out there, you have to take time to properly plan your videos.
 This involves researching keywords, understanding the competition, and creating fresh ideas to cut through the clutter.
 Just like developing a brand and product, a niche offering will outperform a generic one.”

 “Just like any marketing campaign, video views benefit from a snowball effect.
 But before a video can snowball, it needs a push,” says Slavik Boyechko of Digital Filmmaker.

-“I’ve found that an initial paid boost is often enough to get the ball rolling.
+“I’ve found that running a paid ad campaign is often enough to get the ball rolling.
 Sometimes even $75 is the difference between a video going nowhere or one that gets a ton of views.”